open-mmlab/mmtracking/docs/dataset.md

 Please download the datasets from the offical websites.
 It is recommended to symlink the root of the datasets to `$MMTRACKING/data`.
 If your folder structure is different from the following, you may need to change the corresponding paths in config files.

+For OTB100 dataset, you don't need to download the dataset from the official website manually, since we provide a sctipt to download it.

 #### OTB100

 ```shell